Deutsche Bahn: Company profile

 The group is divided into several companies, including DB Fernverkehr (long-distance passenger), DB Regio (local passenger services) and DB Cargo (rail freight).
 The Group subsidiary DB InfraGO also operates large parts of the German railway infrastructure, making it the largest rail network in Europe.

 The company generates about half of its total revenue from operating rail transport, with the other half of the business comprising further transport and logistics businesses, as well as various service providers.
 The company generates further revenue through public transport contracts and support services for infrastructure maintenance and expansion.
 The Deutsche Bahn Group is divided into various organizational units that perform their tasks with subsidiaries.

 Rail transport

 DB Personenverkehr is the unit that manages passenger travel within Germany.
-Originally called Reise & Touristik (English: Travel and Tourism), this group is responsible for the managing, servicing and running of German passenger services.
+Originally called Reise & Touristik (lit.
+'Travel and Tourism'), this group is responsible for the managing, servicing and running of German passenger services.
 This group is divided into DB Fernverkehr and DB Regio.